The top 12 questions we get asked

 Canyoning is an outdoor adventure activity with a degree of risk and is inherently dangerous.
 River rescue training and learning to canyon in our commercial canyons and river sections carry the same inherent and sometimes unknown risks.

-Participants should be aware that Big Rock Adventues Ltd is unable to guarantee your safety.
+Participants should be aware that Big Rock Adventures Ltd is unable to guarantee your safety.

 Canyoning and river rescue training requires a reasonable level of physical fitness and agility.

-You must inform us of medical conditions, injuries and fears before the trip.
+You must inform us of pre-existing medical conditions, injuries and fears before the trip.

-Participants will need to sign a waiver and release prior to the canyoning activities and all canyoning and river rescue related training courses including acknowledging awareness that some known risks are associated with the trip.
+Participants are required to sign a waiver and release prior to participation on any canyoning tour or course and all river rafting tours, courses and river rescue related training courses including acknowledging awareness that some known risks are associated with the trip.